tobexyz/cling/README.md

+# about this fork
+This Fork is used by yaacc, because the main repo isn't longer maintained and I do not have enought free time to maintain it by myself I used this fork for fixes needed by yaacc

 # Cling EOL: This project is no longer actively maintained, code may be outdated.
 If you are interested in maintaining and developing this project, comment [here](https://github.com/4thline/cling/issues/244).

 ---